grant0417/ray_tracer/README.md

 A basic ray tracer that is based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) but in Rust.
 Also includes .obj loading and uses Rayon to allow parallel execution of the program.

-Here is are some fancy images from the ray tracer:
+Here are some fancy images from the ray tracer:

 ![Utah Teapot](imgs/utah.jpg)